 It drapes naturally so you can coordinate training sessions—Max associates his red bandana with visiting new places.
 The tie-on style lets you adjust tightness perfectly, leaving that crucial two-finger gap between fabric and neck.
 When we’re heading to outdoor events, I keep backup bandanas in our Waterproof Back Seat Cover for Dogs storage pocket for quick changes after muddy creek crossings.

-Pro tip: Cut six triangles at once from a fat quarter bundle, sew them assembly-line style in one hour, and you’ll have a rotating wardrobe that keeps your home aesthetic cohesive whether you’re matching fall throw pillows or spring tablecloths.
+Pro tip: Cut six triangles at once from a fat quarter bundle.
+Sew them all assembly-line style in just one hour for a rotating wardrobe that keeps your home looking harmonious whether you’re stitching up a set of fall throw pillows or spring tablecloths.

 📸 Photo credit: Instagram @sewcanshe